babashka/sci/doc/fork-state-audit.md

 ## Dense-registry liveness

-The lineage registry currently holds strong keys for every registered Var, atom, and volatile, and `:next-slot` only increases.
+The lineage registry currently holds strong keys for every registered Var and volatile, and `:next-slot` only increases.
+Self-describing atoms no longer add their object as a registry key, but their anonymous descriptors and slot values are still retained.
 This has two consequences:

-1. A local `(atom ...)` remains strongly reachable for the lifetime of the lineage even after user code drops every reference to it.
+1. A local `(atom ...)` object can be collected, but its last value and control record remain reachable from every world that realized its slots.
+Registry- routed refs also retain their handle.
 2. Vars or refs created only in a discarded child reserve slots in the shared lineage registry.
 Later allocation in a parent can expand across those branch-local holes, increasing all subsequent copy-on-fork costs.